NAP Frequently Asked Questions

 What is the Unmet Need Score (UNS)?

-The UNS ranks health-related measures for every ZIP Code.
+The UNS ranks health-related measures for every ZIP code.
 We use the UNS to assess unmet need for health care services.
-We calculate your UNS based on the service area ZIP Codes you enter in Form 5B: Service Sites.
-See Apply for FY 2025 New Access Points for additional UNS resources, including a webinar, resource guide, and UNS Map Tool
+We calculate your UNS based on the service area ZIP codes you enter in Form 5B: Service Sites.
+See Apply for FY25 New Access Points for additional UNS resources, including a webinar, resource guide, and UNS Map Tool

 (Added: 6/24/2024)